Sage-Bionetworks-Challenges/brats-dream-challenge-website/wiki/611101-ParticipationOverview.md

 ### Validation Phase

-During the validation, we will be only accepting segmentation files as submissions.
+During the validation phase, we will be only accepting segmentation files as submissions.
 Please see the
 Follow the instructions at the [Submission Process (Validation Phase)](#!Synapse:syn25829070/wiki/612082) page.

 > Since your submission will include files you need to upload to Synapse, you must be a [**Certified User**](https://docs.synapse.org/articles/accounts_certified_users_and_profile_validation.html#certified-users).